Welcome!

 Amber:

 Charbert's Amber was a deep oriental scent with dominant notes of natural ambergris, Mysore sandalwood and musk.
 It was described as "worldly wicked, wonderful.
 The perfume for night life.
 Deep, exciting musky scent that guarantees high voltage come-hither."
-I highly recommend the Amber scent as, in many cases, it seems to have held up due to its excellent natural fixative properties of ambergris and musk.
+I highly recommend the Amber scent as, in many cases, it seems to have held up due to its excellent natural fixative properties of ambergris, vanilla and musk.

 Gardenia: